 Figure 9: This Venn diagram illustrates the number of players that the familiarity list and statistical production list share.
 As you can see, both lists have 50 entries and share 24 entries, which is less than that of GameScore from figure 5.

 The lists share less than 50% of their players with each other (Figure 10).
 I then calculated the Bray-Curtis metric by hand as well as using the vegan package in R (Oksanen, 2022).
 From these calculations, both yielded a dissimilarity score of 0.493.
 This is an intermediate score (Ricotta, 2017).
 This means that I cannot answer my research question because an intermediate Bray-Curtis score means that there isn’t enough difference (or similarity) in either ranked list to rule out either no possible correlation or some possible correlation between familiarity and statistical production.
+The Jaccard metric between the familiarity and statistical production list is 0.661.
+This means that lists share roughly 66% of their contents.

+Lastly, the Bray-Curtis metric between the ranked familiarity of the NBA 75 players and the NBA 75 players ranked Seasonal Production is 0.179.
+Based on the Bray-Curtis metric, this means that there might be some correlation between familiarity of familiarity and statistical production solely among the NBA 75th Anniversary team.

 Discussion

 As stated in the results, the dissimilarity between the 50 greatest statistical producers in the NBA and the most recognizable members of the NBA 75th Anniversary team was roughly 50%.
 This means that it is a coin flip to whether there might be correlation between familiarity and statistical production of NBA players.
 This could be because I only sampled 30 students at a Liberal Arts college or because of the statistic I created.
 However, I hypothesized that there would be no correlation between stats and recognition, and that is not the case here.
+However, when I looked at the similarity between the rankings of the NBA 75th Anniversary team based on my survey results and my new created statistic, I found that there was a high degree of similarity.
+This could be evidence that the players in the NBA are continually getting better and that the next generation of players will replace the old guard at the top .
 The NBA is full of players who help their teams win with their contribution’s night in and night out.
 For example, on November 13th, 2022, Joel Embiid had 59 points, 11 rebounds, 8 assists, and 7 blocks in a win over the Utah Jazz (Sports Reference LLC, 2022).
 This resulted in a GameScore of 54.4, only fifteen less than the highest GameScore ever recorded.
 Embiid did make my 50 best statistical producers list but was not a member of the NBA 75th Anniversary team (Appendix A3).
 In the past three years, 50-point scoring efforts are becoming more common (Quinn, 2020).
 The landscape of the NBA is changing, from the ever-increasing role of the three-point shot to the regular occurrence of big games, some of the great players of the past may becoming statistically forgotten.